coin-or/MibS/scripts/README.md

 # Conducting the experiments

-All described problems in Section 2 should be solved by all 11 methods used in our analyses.
+All described problems in previous section should be solved by all 11 methods used in our analyses.

 If the directory `build` is placed inside of the directory `MibS`